-To help you prepare for retirement conversations with us and your tax professional, here are answers to six key questions about the taxable aspects of retirement income.
+To help you prepare for conversations with your Ameriprise financial advisor and your tax professional, here are answers to six key questions about the taxable aspects of retirement income.

 1. After I stop working and my income is potentially lower, how can I take advantage of 0% or low tax rates?

-During the time between when you stop working and when you begin taking required minimum distributions (RMDs) at age 72, we can discuss two opportunities:
+During the time between when you stop working and when you begin taking required minimum distributions (RMDs) at age 72, you could consider two opportunities with your financial advisor:

 - 0% long-term capital gains tax rate.
 While your income is lower before RMDs begin, you may be eligible to realize gains at the 0% long-term capital gains rate.
-Taxable income limits applicable to the 0% long-term capital gains rate begin at $40,400 for those filing as single and $80,800 for those who are married filing jointly in 2021.
-The calculation includes the realized gain in determining what qualifies for the reduced rate.
+Taxable income limits applicable to the 0% long-term capital gains rate begin at $41,675 for those filing as single and $83,350 for those who are married filing jointly in 2022.
+The calculation includes other income and net realized long-term capital gain in determining what qualifies for the reduced rate.